WLAN-Pi/.github/docs/contributing.md

 ##  Merging a PR (maintainers only)

-A PR should only be merged into `main` by a maintainer if:
+A PR should only be merged into the default branch if:

-* It is passing CI (tests/checks).
+* PR is passing CI (tests/checks).
-* It has been approved by at least one core maintainers.
+* PR has been approved by a code owner.
-* It has no requested changes.
+* PR has no requested changes by a reviewer.
-* It is up to date with current `main` and does not erase or re-write history.
+* PR is up to date with the default branch and does not erase or re-write history.

-Any maintainer is allowed to merge a PR if all of these conditions are met.
-PRs should be squash-merged into the `main` branch.
+PRs should be squash-merged into the default branch.

 ## Shipping a release (maintainers only)